Aspen Latino Business & Entrepreneurship Initiative

-American Latinos are fueling new business growth nationwide.
-Despite leading in new ventures, they face challenges when it comes to scaling those businesses.
-In June 2017, the Aspen Institute Latinos and Society Program (AILAS) enlisted 27 cross-sector leaders and stakeholders to develop solutions that support Latino-owned business (LOB) in growing their ventures through the Aspen Institute Forum on Latino Business Growth.
+Since 2017, the Aspen Institute Latinos and Society Program (AILAS) has enlisted diverse cross-sector leaders and stakeholders to develop solutions that support Latino-owned business (LOB) in growing their ventures.

 As the country builds back from the pandemic, Latino entrepreneurs are a critical part of our economic recovery.
 The new Aspen Latino Business & Entrepreneurship Initiative (LBEI) works to accelerate Latino-owned businesses’ immediate and long-term growth across the U.S.